I’ve always been a petrol head, since before I knew what petrol was!

 I’d already dismissed getting another Mercedes, they were “Val’s thing” and I’d sold the R5 MRC registration that I’d owned since 1997.

-Ali suggested a Saab, not knowing that I’d owned one back in the late 90’s, so in the spring of 2021 I rejoined the Saab club with a 2011 9-3 convertible, one of the last they made.
+Ali suggested a Saab, not knowing that I’d owned one back in the late 90’s, so in the spring of 2021 I rejoined the Saab club – and indeed the convertible club – with a 2011 9-3 convertible, one of the last they made.

 I guess it’s just as well I’ll never be invited to drive a reasonably priced car on Top Gear.